mnru/VBA-Module-Import-Export/README.md

 ### compose

-    when select source folder xxxx ,works below
+    when you select source folder xxxx ,this script works below

     (if not exists, make macro file yyyy.xlsm.
     (yyyy is parent folder name)
-    if yyyy.xlsm exists,recompose it.)
+    if yyyy.xlsm exists,recompose it.
+    extension is determined by parameter in the script.)

  + yyyy
     + xxxx